 Students in the Studio Art program are taught, mentored, and advised by practicing artists and scholars.
 They develop their own creative voices through the study of a broad range of contemporary and traditional modes of artistic production and can develop skills in design, drawing, painting, sculpture, installation, photography, digital art, printmaking, and ceramics.

 Both the Art History and the Studio Art programs are supported by museum and gallery exhibitions, which bring contemporary art and historical objects to support the students’ educational experiences.

-Sarah Baldwin ’15 is instructor of visual arts and AP art history at Christ School in Asheville, North Carolina.
+-Sarah Baldwin ’15 is an instructor of visual arts and AP art history at Christ School in Asheville, North Carolina.

 -Mills Brown '15 earned her MFA in Studio Art from American University and participated in the GlogauAIR Artist Residency in Berlin, Germany.

 -Josh Holt '14 was awarded a Community Grant from the Chapman Cultural Center to support his solo exhibition Clouds in 2019.
 While a student, Josh was the Whetsell Fellow at Wofford College to support a new body of work and a solo exhibition.